-Seamless modelling, whereby a single model family can be used for prediction across a range of timescales (from weather forecasting to climate change), has been at the heart of the Met Office strategy for weather and climate prediction since 1990.
+Seamless modelling, whereby a single model family can be used for prediction across a range of timescale (from weather forecasting to climate change), has been at the heart of the Met Office strategy for weather and climate prediction.

-The Met Office Unified Model is available for use outside the Met Office through a licensing agreement aimed at meeting the needs of the user.
-A number of research organisations and national meteorological services use the Unified Model in collaboration with the Met Office to undertake basic atmospheric process research, produce forecasts, develop the Unified Model code and build and evaluate Earth System Models.
+The Unified Model is available for use outside the Met Office through a licensing agreement aimed at meeting the needs of the user.
+A number of research organisations and national meteorological services use the UM in collaboration with the Met Office to undertake basic atmospheric process research, produce forecasts, develop the Unified Model code and build and evaluate earth system models.

-Further information on how to apply for a licence, as well as the opportunities and support available for collaboration can be found on the Met Office Unified Model collaboration page.
+Further information on the use of the Unified Model, as well as the opportunities and support available for collaboration can be found on the Met Office Unified Model collaboration page.
 For access to model output contact the Met Office enquiries team.

 Different systems of the UM are available, customized for resolution and application.
 The systems used at the Met Office are described in the pages linked below.